Save Money with Easy Savings Ideas

-- Unplug appliances and electronic devices when you are not using them.
+- Unplug appliances, chargers, and electronic devices when you are not using them.
 They use energy even when they are turned off.
-Turn off your lights when you leave home.
+Turn off your lights when you leave a room.

-Keep in mind these indoor and outdoor water tips, too:
+Try these indoor and outdoor water saving tips, too:

-- Water your lawn on your assigned day and times.
+- Water your lawn only on your assigned day and times.